yourvick/eamena_tutorials/README.md

 	- ‘Designation To Date’ \(date\)\.
 - Click on ‘Designation’ and choose the correct designation from the list\.
 	- If a site is known to be on some form of National Register but no further details are known, you should choose the generic ‘National Register’ entry\.
-- For sites currently on a list enter the date on which it was entered onto the list in the ‘Designation From Date’ field and leave the ‘Designation To Date’ field blank \(Figure 5\)\.
+- For sites currently on a list enter the date on which it was entered onto the list in the ‘Designation From Date’ field and leave the ‘Designation To Date’ field blank\.
 	- If the date is unknown, you may leave this field blank\.
 - For sites previously on a list, but since removed, add the date on which it was entered onto the list in the ‘Designation From Date’ field and the date it was removed in the ‘Designation To Date’ field\.
 	- Dates can be entered by clicking on the date on the calendar pop\-up that appears or by typing the date in yyyy\-mm\-dd format \(e\.g\.
 2016\-07\-14 for 14 July 2016\)\.